smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

 The `NOT EXISTS` operator handles NULL markers implicitly and will return a result set with a NULL marker.
-The `NOT EXISTS` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.
+The `NOT EXISTS` operator treats NULL markers as neither equal to nor unequal to each other.
+They are unknown.

 ```sql
 SELECT  ID,